The Zenith v30.0

 Ref: Argos 1990 (J Mol Biol); Chen et al. 2013 (Adv Drug Deliv Rev)

-Problem: The AF3 JSON was sending both DNA strand IDs (B & C) with the same sequence.
+Problem: The Boltz JSON was sending both DNA strand IDs (B & C) with the same sequence.
 TFs bind double-stranded DNA — strand C must be the reverse complement of B.

 Fix: Strand B = sense (5'→3').
 Strand C = computed reverse complement using full IUPAC complement table including degenerate bases (RYSWKMBDHV).